 Oxfam’s investigation in Haiti, 2011

 In 2011 we became aware of allegations in Haiti and immediately launched an internal investigation.
 Our primary aim was to root out and take action against those involved and we publicly announced, including to media, both the investigation and the action we took as a result.
-The misconduct charges related to a number of offences including bullying, harassment, intimidation and failure to protect staff as well as sexual misconduct.
+The misconduct charges related to a number of offenses including bullying, harassment, intimidation and failure to protect staff as well as sexual misconduct.

 Four members of staff were dismissed and three, including the country director, resigned.
 Allegations that underage girls may have been involved were not proven.
 The investigation also pointed out that there was no misuse of the money raised in response to the Haiti 2010 earthquake.